The companies that we work with have leadership teams that tend to fall into one of three groups:

 Being able to adapt to create a sustainable business that finds and assesses problems and opportunities quickly is necessary for business today.
 Technology change, customer need changes, and your product’s relevance tend to be taken for granted in companies that are in a sustain mode.
 You don’t have to be taken by surprise – you can anticipate change and meet it as it happens with a clear plan.

 Maybe you’ve never had a plan, or the strategy you started with didn’t work the way you wanted it to.
 Or, things were changing so fast the plan you created was out of date quickly.
 So you didn’t revise, you fly by the seat of your pants.

 Having a direction for your business is necessary.
 It allows you to more quickly evaluate what you are doing and how you are doing it.
 A plan provides for you to make decisions about what can be done with the skills and capacity you and your team have.
 Focusing in on a goal proves a path with known edges that can be defined and sculpted over time.
 Having focus and knowing what to put your attention on will change the results you’ve been getting.

-You will answer some in depth questions that shape our time together.
+You will answer some in-depth questions that shape our time together.

 You will complete the retreat with a deep understanding of how to: